chriskinsman/tilloo/README.md

 ## Upcoming Changes

 Tilloo has been a great tool for distributed cron at my current startup for the last two years.
 We are now moving to containers and want to add the ability to schedule runs in containers.
 As we thought through this we decided to radically change the implementation of Tilloo.
 I have created a v1.0 branch for folks who want to continue to use the older version.
 Master will become the containerized implementation.
 I plan on making the following changes:

-  * Move from MongoDb to a combination of DynamoDb and AWS Cloudwatch Logs
   * Eliminate worker.
-Scheduler will instead schedule container execution against AWS ECS
+Scheduler will instead schedule container execution against AWS EKS / Kubernetes
-  * Web interface will change to allow you to specify parameters to launch containers using AWS ECS Tasks.
+  * Web interface will change to allow you to specify parameters to launch containers using Kubernetes Jobs.
-  * Scheduler will run in an AWS ECS Service by default
+  * Scheduler will run in a Kubernetes deployment
-  * Web will run in an AWS ECS Service by default
+  * Web will run in a Kubernetes deployment
-  * Terraform will be used to provision AWS infrastructure

 ## Background